Mike Priefer

-Michael Priefer (born August 21, 1966) is an American football coach currently serving as the special teams coordinator for the North Carolina Tar Heels.
+Michael Priefer (born August 21, 1966) is an American football coach who is currently the Special teams coordinator for the Pittsburgh Panthers.
 Previously, he served as the special teams coordinator for the Cleveland Browns of the National Football League (NFL).
 He has had two decades of pro coaching experience.

 Priefer has held coaching positions for Navy, Youngstown State, Virginia Military Institute, and Northern Illinois at the college level.
 He has also been an assistant for the Minnesota Vikings, Denver Broncos and the Kansas City Chiefs in the NFL and has held coaching positions for the Jacksonville Jaguars and the New York Giants.
 On January 10, 2021, Priefer served as the acting head coach of the Browns and led them to a 48–37 win against the Pittsburgh Steelers in the AFC wild card game.
 He was fired by the Browns on February 21, 2023, following four years on the team's staff.

-Early years
+Early life

 Priefer is the son of Chuck Priefer, a retired NFL coach and special teams coordinator.
 He attended the United States Naval Academy, and then served in the United States Navy, serving from 1991 to 1994.
 He was stationed in the Persian Gulf as a helicopter pilot.
 He played quarterback and wide receiver at Navy.